-One of the most recognizable flowers, iris often features bluish-purple petals with contrasting yellow and white accents—but it comes in a variety of colors including yellow, pink, orange, brown, black and white.
-Let’s take a closer look at its origin, significance and practical uses today.
+One of the most recognizable flowers, the iris often features bluish-purple petals with contrasting yellow and white accents—but it comes in a variety of colors including yellow, pink, orange, brown, black, and white.
+Let’s take a closer look at its origin, significance, and practical uses today.

 What is the Iris?

-Iris is the genus of flowering plants in the Iridaceae family.
-It contains hundreds of flower species and most of them are native to southern Europe, central Asia and Mediterranean regions.
+Iris is a genus of flowering plants in the Iridaceae family.
+It contains hundreds of flower species and most of them are native to southern Europe, Central Asia, and the Mediterranean regions.
 The Iris germanica or the bearded iris is probably the type that comes to mind when people think of irises.
-Named after the Greek goddess of the rainbow, iris comes in a variety of colors.
+Named after the Greek goddess of the rainbow, the iris comes in a variety of colors.